mvanwinkleias/blog_posts/2023-05-01-decommissioning_things/Decommissioning_things.md

 ## Useful Comments

-Let's say your rule is:
+Let's examine an example firewall rule:

 ```
 src: any
 dst: dord.ias.edu
 svc: 443
 action: accept
+comment: [ias.edu #9999999] Allow TCP HTTPS 443 to dord.ias.edu
 ```

-We try not to repeat what you'd say the rule does in the comments.
-For instance:

-* \[ias.edu #9999999\] Allow TCP HTTPS 443 to dord.ias.edu

-is (IMO) not as good a comment as:
+The comment is a bit redundant and is (IMO) not as good a comment as:

 * \[ias.edu #9999999\] Department of Redundancy Department

+# Linking Tickets

 Our tickets are owned by groups, and are "sub-owned" by individuals.
 I (try to) always get a ticket on THEIR side to reference in my tickets.